mozilla/doorman/examples/python/README.md

-# Python / Flask example
+# Doorman, Python / Flask example with a Web UI

 ## How to run doorman?

-- Copy the policies.yaml file in the doorman repository.
-- Run `make serve`
+- Run `make serve -e POLICIES=examples/python/policies.yaml`

 ## How to run the server